rmsander/spatial_LDA/README.md

 ### Baselines
 Another major component of this research project was the use of baselines, namely **Principal Component Analysis (PCA)** and **Variational Autoencoders (VAEs)**.
 These can be integrated into similar/downstream applications of this framework through `pca.py`, `vae.py`, and `dataset.py`.

 **Note:** All information following this is not relevant for the operational use of this repository, and only details the background and motivation for this project.
-For more technical/theoretical information on our project, please see our final paper under [final_paper.pdf](https://github.com/rmsander/spatial_LDA/blob/master/final_paper.pdf).
+For more technical/theoretical information on our project, please see our final paper under [final_paper.pdf](https://github.com/rmsander/spatial_LDA/blob/master/final_paper.pdf), and our final poster under [final_poster.pdf](https://github.com/rmsander/spatial_LDA/blob/master/final_poster.pdf).

 ## Background and Motivation